Creating and handling Tasks

 $tasks = $systemManager.LookupTreeItem("TIRT")

-You can add Input/Output variables to process images (Task "With Image"), which can then be linked with I/O devices or variables from other Tasks.
-The corresponding dialog from TwinCAT XAE lets you choose e.g. the data type and address of the input/output variable in the process image.
-By clicking on "Ok", the variable will be added to the process image.
+Input and output variables can be added to process images (task "With Image").
+These can then be linked with the various I/O devices or variables of other tasks.
+You can use the corresponding TwinCAT XAE dialog to select the data type and the address of the input/output variables in the process image, for example.
+Click on "Ok" to add the variable to the process image.

-This procedure can also be triggered via Automation Interface by using the ITcSmTreeItem::CreateChild() method with the corresponding variable data type as vInfo.
-In this case the SubType specifies the "Start Address", as shown in the dialog above.
+This procedure can also be triggered via the Automation Interface using the ITcSmTreeItem::CreateChild() method with the corresponding variable data type as vInfo.
+In this case, SubType specifies the "Start Address" as shown in the dialog above.

 ITcSmTreeItem task1 = systemManager.LookupTreeItem("TIRT^Task 1 (With Image)^Inputs");